nicholas-long/environment/zet/20230921220840/README.md

 /home/parallels/kb/linux/runneo4j.sh # run neo4j in a docker
-/home/parallels/kb/linux/alacritty-run-tmux.sh # shortcut to start tmux session in a working directory with alacritty /home/parallels/kb/hacking/cve/get-tsv.sh # download the current CVE list get as Tab Separated Values /home/parallels/kb/hacking/cve/relevant.awk # filter the CVE list for potentially valid, relevant vulnerabilities /home/parallels/kb/hacking/priv-esc/strings-all-memory.sh # run strings on memory dumps for every readable process /home/parallels/kb/hacking/scripts/print-all-md5s.sh # print the md5 hashes of all lines in a wordlist file
+/home/parallels/kb/linux/alacritty-run-tmux.sh # shortcut to start tmux session in a working directory with alacritty /home/parallels/kb/hacking/cve/get-tsv.sh # download the current CVE list get as Tab Separated Values. everything in this cve directory is about this project.
+/home/parallels/kb/hacking/cve/relevant.awk # filter the CVE list for potentially valid, relevant vulnerabilities /home/parallels/kb/hacking/priv-esc/strings-all-memory.sh # run strings on memory dumps for every readable process /home/parallels/kb/hacking/scripts/print-all-md5s.sh # print the md5 hashes of all lines in a wordlist file